Magnetism: Magnetic force

 where $\theta$ is the angle between v and B.

 One tool for determining the direction of the velocity vector of a moving charge, the magnetic field, and the force exerted is labeling the index finger "V", the middle finger "B", and the thumb "F" with your right hand.
 When making a gun-like configuration, with the middle finger crossing under the index finger, the fingers represent the velocity vector, magnetic field vector, and force vector, respectively.
 See also right-hand rule.

 Magnetic dipoles

-A very common source of magnetic field found in nature is a dipole, with a "South pole" and a "North pole", terms dating back to the use of magnets as compasses, interacting with the Earth's magnetic field to indicate North and South on the globe.
-Since opposite ends of magnets are attracted, the north pole of a magnet is attracted to the south pole of another magnet.
-The Earth's North Magnetic Pole (currently in the Arctic Ocean, north of Canada) is physically a south pole, as it attracts the north pole of a compass.
+All known magnets are dipoles, meaning that they have a "north" and "south" pole, so named as the Earth's magnetic field applies a force to point a magnet's poles toward areas near the Earth's respective North Pole and South Pole, specifically the north magnetic pole and south magnetic pole.
+A magnet's north pole is attracted to another magnet's south pole.

 A magnetic field contains energy, and physical systems move toward configurations with lower energy.
 When diamagnetic material is placed in a magnetic field, a magnetic dipole tends to align itself in opposed polarity to that field, thereby lowering the net field strength.
 When ferromagnetic material is placed within a magnetic field, the magnetic dipoles align to the applied field, thus expanding the domain walls of the magnetic domains.